Coated in Red Dust

 Kings Canyon is Amazing

 I don’t know if it was the fact that we were more rested or because we got to do the whole of the Rim Walk, but Kings Canyon could almost beat Uluru and Kata Tjuta.
 This place is incredible.
+You can read more about it in my comprehensive guide to the Red Centre.

 Little Lala was a trooper and enjoyed the walk, although she was very tired at the end of the 5 hours we spent doing the 6km walk.
 We deliberately took our time and we stopped quite a few times for food and water.
 It’s also great to stop on walks like that just to pause and look around every now and then.
 I took so many photos and the views on the walk seemed to get better and better as we went on.